Where your donation goes

 - VVMF covers quarterly treatment of the grass on the site, annually adds names and changes status symbols on The Wall, quarterly maintenance and cleaning of the Three Servicemen Statue and In Memory plaque, replacement of name directories each year, and other maintenance needs that may come up from lighting to the walkway to anything needed on the site.

-- Installed a new and improved In Memory plaque that is raised and more prominent on the site of the Vietnam Veterans Memorial in Washington, D.C.
+- Dedicated a new and improved In Memory plaque that is raised and more prominent on the site of the Vietnam Veterans Memorial in Washington, D.C.

 - Retained a lawn care company to fertilize and enhance the grass on the three-acre site of the Vietnam Veterans Memorial and installed new landscaping around the Three Servicemen Statue.